Camping & RVs

 The Conservation Action Team is a summer camp program for Yukon students in Grades 6-9.
 It offers outdoor adventure, learning about the environment, and hands-on conservation work.
 The CAT program features participants travelling to different parts of the Yukon for 8-12 days.

 Past destinations have included Fort Selkirk, the Dempster Highway region, the Burwash Uplands and Frances Lake and the Coal River Springs in the southeast.
-The deadline for applications is May 13, 2013.

 Frequently Asked Questions

 - What will I be doing if I join the team?

 - How long are the camps and when are they?

 - Do I need lots of fancy equipment?